 The exploration process assumes an ability to pick current and alternative address pairs.
-This process results in a combinatorial explosion when there are many addresses on both sides.
-However, not all combinations are legal.
-In order to avoid congestion, we also can not explore all pairs without performing some kind of a back-off procedure.
+This process may result in a combinatorial explosion when there are many addresses on both sides, but a back-off procedure is employed to avoid a "signaling storm".

-Nodes MUST first consult RFC 3484 [6] Section 4 rules to determine what combinations of addresses are legal from a local point of view, as this reduces the search space.
+Nodes MUST first consult RFC 3484 [6] Section 4 rules to determine what combinations of addresses are allowed from a local point of view, as this reduces the search space.
 RFC 3484 also provides a priority ordering among different address pairs, making the search possibly faster.
 Nodes MAY also use local information, such as known quality of service parameters or interface types to determine what addresses are preferred over others, and try pairs containing such addresses first.
 The multihoming protocol also carries preference information in its messages [18].

 Discussion note: The preferences may either be learned dynamically or be configured.
 It is believed, however, that dynamic learning based purely on the multihoming protocol is too hard and not the task this layer should do.
-Solutions where multiple protocols share their information in a common pool of locators could provide this information from transport protocols, however [22].
+Solutions where multiple protocols share their information in a common pool of locators could provide this information from transport protocols, however.